zkbt/MITTENS/README.md

     outsource_folding
     ; upload all the (newly updated) processed MarPLES to the MIT antares cluster for phase-folding (currently, this can still be done only by Zach)

+    (run create_scripts.py and submit_batch.py on the antares cluster) ; it takes a couple of days for the MIT cluster to crunch through all the phase-fold searches, and the results will be saved in the "results" directory over there

     import_folding
     ; download processed period spectra from the MIT cluster, and move them into the appropriate directories